pwd0kernel/Prison-Architect-Execution/README.md

 #### What does it do?

-It uses the game lua engine to execute lua on it by using the loadstring address. there are alternative ways that you can do instreal of using the games loadstring to execute lua into the game.
+It uses the game "<b>Lua Engine</b>" to execute lua on it by using the <b>loadstring</b> address. there are alternative ways that you can do instead of using the games loadstring to execute <b>Lua</b> into the game.
 I just chosed the easier way of doing it.

 ---